Publications & Reports

 Title: Ageing in debt: The struggles of elderly women cassava farmers in Northwest Cambodia

-Authors: Paula Satizábal and Brian Cook
+Authors: Paula Satizábal & Brian Cook

 Year: Reviewed and revising